-Common stock to be outstanding after this offering......
+Common stock to be outstanding

-53,267,285 shares

-Use of proceeds.....
+after this offering.....
+53,310,922 shares

-We intend to use the net proceeds from this offering, together with additional borrowings under our amended senior credit facilities, to finance the IFC Acquisition, to refinance our existing tranche B term loan facility, to repay a portion of the outstanding indebtedness under our existing senior credit facilities and to pay transaction costs and expenses.
+Use of proceeds......
+We intend to use the net proceeds from this offering, together with additional borrowings under our amended senior credit facilities, to finance the IFC Acquisition, to refinance our existing tranche B term loan facility and to pay transaction costs and expenses.
 In the event that the IFC Acquisition is not consummated, we will use the net proceeds from this offering to repay a portion of the outstanding indebtedness under our existing senior credit facilities.
 See "Use of Proceeds".

-New York Stock Exchange symbol......FLS
+New York Stock Exchange symbol.....

+FLS

-The number of shares of our common stock shown above to be outstanding after this offering is based on the number of shares outstanding as of March 31, 2002, and excludes:
+The number of shares of our common stock shown above to be outstanding after this offering is based on the number of shares outstanding as of March 4, 2002, and excludes:

-- 3,147,442 shares of treasury stock; - 2,902,068 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$21.84 per share; and - 800,745 shares of common stock reserved for additional grants under our stock option plans.
+- 3,573,026 shares of treasury stock; - 3,303,410 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$21.87 per share; and - 799,845 shares of common stock reserved for additional grants under our stock option plans.